hackeryarn/blog/content/post/rust-macros-2.md

 With the repetition operators the macro gets hard to follow, and it will only get more complicated.
 This would be the perfect time to look at how we can debug macros.

-Rust comes with everything we need built it.
-To see what marocs expand to, we can run `RUSTFLAGS="-Ztrace_macros" cargo run` (note that you will need nightly rust version).
+Rust comes with everything we need to accomplish this built in.
+To see what macros expand to, we can run `RUSTFLAGS="-Ztrace_macros" cargo run` (note that you will need to use a nightly Rust version).
 This gets pretty noisy, however, since it expands _all_ macros in the entire program.
 To limit what expands, we can use a macro `trace_macros!`:

 ```rust
 trace_macros!(true);